The All Nations Health Partners has established working groups to:

 The purpose of the All Nations Health Partners Clinical Advisory Council will be an essential component for physician and clinical networks to be engaged in health care system transformation, performance, active clinician involvement, effective two-way communication, and Physician leadership within the system.

-The purpose of the All Nations Health Partners Patient, Family & Elder Advisory Council is to provide advice and input to the All Nations Health Partners Ontario Health Team’s Steering Committee and Leadership on issues affecting the experience of health system users served by the All Nations Health Partners.
+The purpose of the All Nations Health Partners Patient, Family, Elder & Caregiver Advisory Council is to provide advice and input to the All Nations Health Partners Ontario Health Team’s Steering Committee and Leadership on issues affecting the experience of health system users served by the All Nations Health Partners.